greg-raven/Impeachment-Chronicles/_posts/2020-08-10-trump-and-tgp-were-right-obamagate-started-in-2015.md

 President Trump tweeted out a follow up to our post the next day undoubtedly referring to our report:

-> Wow, Strzok-Page, the incompetent &amp; corrupt FBI lovers, have texts referring to a counter-intelligence operation into the Trump Campaign dating way back to December, 2015.
+> Wow, Strzok-Page, the incompetent & corrupt FBI lovers, have texts referring to a counter-intelligence operation into the Trump Campaign dating way back to December, 2015.
 SPYGATE is in full force!
 Is the Mainstream Media interested yet?
 Big stuff!
 >
 > <cite>Donald J. Trump (@realDonaldTrump) June 6, 2018</cite>